tomdynares/BeerRatings/README.md

 `6-` Do certain beer styles get higher ratings during certain times of year - is there a correlation?

 Note: Due to time contraints the only question being answered in this project is question 1.
-Having worked with this question extensively I feel it offers the opportunity to explore in detail many if not most of the technology taught in this class.
+Having worked with this question extensively I feel it offers the opportunity to explore in detail most of the technology taught in this class.

 ## Project notebooks
 This project will be split across multiple notebooks as follows